kestra-io/docs/docs/developer-guide/tasks/README.md

 ### EachParallel

-This task is the same as EachSequential but each subtask will run in parallel.
+This task is the same as EachSequential, but each subtask will run in parallel.

 ```yaml
 id: each-parallel